Eyevinn/whip-mpegts/README.md

 - \-t Enable burned in timer
 - \-w Open a local window displaying the video before transcoding for comparison
+- \-s Setup SRT socket in listener mode for receiving MPEG-TS

 ### Build Ubuntu 21.10